genomicsclass/leanpub/manuscript/clt_in_practice.md

 sd_control <- popsd(controlPopulation)
 ```

-Remember, that in practice we do not get to compute these population parameters,
+Remember that in practice we do not get to compute these population parameters.
 These are values we do not get to see.
 In general, we want to estimate them from samples.

 ```r